PiotrDabkowski/discord-bot/README.md

 1. Request will fail and send a less than normal audio file that is 0 seconds long. (**This has been mostly fixed**)
 2. The beta command (add-voice) might break if the video is too long. (**This has an error message backup if it does fail**)
 3. Sometimes, upon setting an ID and using the synthesize command and selecting the wrong model, the bot will error out. (**Still needs to test if this happens**)
-4. If the bot responds with "NoneType: None", that would mean your voice is incompatible with your current plan. (**Need to find an easier way to check the current plan**)
+4. If the bot responds with "NoneType: None", that would mean your voice is incompatible with your current plan. (**Should be fixed now.**)

 If there are any other bugs that I don't know about, either make an issue in this repo or DM me on Discord.